AndrewLG92/ScrollMe/README.md

    npm install
    ```

+1.a Need a Device.
+Connect Phone to PC.
+   Android:
+      adb devices
+   IOS:
+      TBA (Not Working on Apple)

+1.b Before starting you will need to build a stand alone app. best use a Device.
+(React Native Google Sign In doesn't work with Expo Dev.)
+   Commands:
+      Option 1: (eas-cli)
+         eas build:configure
+         select the device you want.
+IOS or Android.
+         eas build --platform android --profile development
+      This one will work a lot better.
+Only because on the Expo Site, you can watch it building out so if ANY errors
+      you can debug and resolve them.

+      Option 2: this one is tricky.
+I know I had to do a ton of set up to get google and supabase to work. ( will find link to you later.)
+         npx expo run:android

 2. Start the app

    ```bash
     npx expo start
    ```
+   or npx expo start:android (Starts up Emulator)

 In the output, you'll find options to open the app in a